cartalyst/stripe/usage/api/plans.md

 ```

 #### Update a plan

+Updates the name of a plan.
+Other plan details (price, interval, etc.) are, by design, not editable.

 Key                   | Required | Type   | Default | Description
 --------------------- | -------- | ------ | ------- | --------------------------